[Originally published May 31, 2013]

 The event was part of the annual conference of the Association of Archaeologists of Quebec (AAQ).
 At the initiative of McGill University archaeologists Nicolas Cadieux and Jennifer Bracewell, fifty people had come together for a session titled: “Archaeology in service of indigenous peoples?”
 Behind that question were several more: Is it?
 Should it be?
 Could it be?

 This was an important conversation for the archaeology profession in Quebec.
 But there were also larger implications.
-The conference coincided with Montreal’s Truth and Reconciliation hearings, in which native people shared stories of abuse in residential schools designed to eradicate their culture.
-To add to the significance, the conference took place in Oka, where armed conflict had begun in 1990 between the Mohawk Nation and the town of Oka over the expansion of a golf course on what the Mohawk considered to be ancient sacred grounds.
+The conference coincided with Montreal’s Truth and Reconciliation hearings, in which Native people shared stories of abuse in residential schools designed to eradicate their culture.
+To add to the significance, the conference took place in Oka, where armed conflict had begun in 1990 between the Mohawk Nation and the town of Oka over the expansion of a golf course onto a Mohawk cemetery.
 The crisis is still very present in Quebec’s collective consciousness.

 My colleague, Julie Bourbonnais, and I had been invited to facilitate this conversation, which I was surprised to learn was the first such discussion at an AAQ gathering, at least in an official capacity.
 Two reasons were offered in explanation for this: